dashohoxha/killercoda-scenarios/linux-cli/lesson8/step1.md

    The option `-A` makes it show any special characters.
 The tab character is represented by `^I`, and the `$` shows the end of line.

-   By the way, the file `distros.txt` is like a history of some Linux distributions (containing their versions and release dates).

 4. Let's try to sort it: